 The Galapagos Islands are a destination that seems to feature on pretty much everyone’s travel bucket list.
 Their link with Charles Darwin and evolution, their remoteness, their unique wildlife and habitats, stories of whalers, buccaneers and eccentric settlers – all this adds to the fascination people have with them.
 While you can experience some of what they have to offer with a hotel stay on one of the inhabited islands, a Galapagos cruise is the best way to feel the magic of this enchanting archipelago.

-The Ultimate Way to Experience the Most Unique Place on Earth
+Experience the Most Unique Place On Earth with a Galapagos Cruise

 The Galapagos and their surrounding waters form one of the world’s largest National Parks as well as being the first UNESCO World Heritage Center.
 There’s nowhere else on the planet with so many unique creatures – 27 of the animal species here can’t be found anywhere else, with many listed as endangered or vulnerable.
 Landscapes vary from lush, tropical forest, to sun-kissed white sand beaches, to other-worldly lava fields from recent eruptions.
 Because humans didn’t settle permanently in Galapagos until the 20th century, the creatures who have been there for thousands of years have no fear of people.
 Where else in the world can you swim with penguins and sea lions, come within a few feet of a giant tortoise, or walk among hundreds of sunbathing marine iguanas?